ganeshrvel/pub-scaff/README.md

 ##### Scaffold Generator for Dart and Flutter.

 **scaff** is a simple command-line utility for generating Dart and Flutter components from template files.
 It is a very tedious job to keep replicating the boilerplate codes every time you try to add a new component in your app.
 Using scaff, you can generate dart or flutter components from the custom-defined templates.
-You can even add template schemes to the component directories and files for easy and flexible scaffolding.
+You can even include template variables in the component files and directories name for easy and flexible scaffolding.

-**scaff** uses 'Mustache templating library' for defining and processing the template files.
+**scaff** uses 'Mustache templating library' variable schemes for defining and processing the template files.

 ## Installation